qmlcode/qml/docs/source/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 -  Anders S. Christensen (University of Basel)
--  Felix Faber (University of Basel)
+-  Felix A. Faber (University of Basel)
 -  Bing Huang (University of Basel)
 -  Lars A. Bratholm (University of Copenhagen)
 -  Alexandre Tkatchenko (University of Luxembourg)